agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 response communication today and some possible developments for the future.
-The reader may be surprised to learn the state of the art in wildland firefighting communication is often simple, even primitive, a fact explained partly by contrasting, for instance, the relative budget of a volunteer fire department with that of a typical military unit.
-Indeed, the need to support commercial, off-the-shelf (COTS) components, is one of our general assumptions in this memo.
+The reader may be surprised to learn the state of the art in wildland firefighting communication is often simple, even primitive, a fact explained partly by contrasting the relative budget of a volunteer fire department with that of a comparably sized military unit.
+Indeed, the need to support commercial off-the-shelf (COTS) components is one of our general assumptions in this memo.

 Communication between firefighters in the field is often facilitated by handheld radios, which are inherently limited in their battery